Back to Podcast Guides

 Listen to the episode

-The practical answer from Jonny Miller’s conversation with Ben Katt is this: the hero’s journey can help you make sense of discontent, burnout, transition, and the strange feeling that an old version of you no longer fits.
-But the point is not to become dramatic, quit everything, or wait for a cinematic revelation.
-The point is to listen earlier, leave more honestly, enter the unknown with support, and return with practices that help you live differently.1
+The framework Ben Katt lays out in this conversation can help you make sense of discontent, burnout, transition, and the persistent sense that you are wearing a life that used to fit.
+The useful application: listen earlier, leave more honestly, enter the unknown with support, and return with practices that help you live differently.

-Ben’s version of the map has three movements: leaving the familiar, falling into the unknown, and rising to wholeness.
-He frames the final movement not as a permanent finish line, but as a “begin again” spiral — you arrive somewhere more whole, then life invites another layer of growth.1
+Ben's map has three movements: leaving the familiar, falling into the unknown, and rising to wholeness.
+He frames the final movement as a "begin again" spiral, where you arrive somewhere more whole and then life invites another layer of growth.

 Use this guide when you sense that something in your life, work, identity, relationships, or inner operating system has become too small.
 The aim is to: